EndPointCorp/end-point-blog/2012/03/15/railsadmin-custom-action-case-study.html.md

 end
 ```

 By default, all actions are present for all models.
-We will only show the "Approve" action for the models that actually support it and are yet unapproved.
+We will only show the “Approve” action for the models that actually support it and are yet unapproved.
 It means that they have *approved* attribute defined and set to *false*:
 ```ruby
 register_instance_option :visible? do
   authorized? && !bindings[:object].approved